 - Larry Barnett, the home plate umpire, still maintains it was the right call, to the consternation of many in Boston.
 He continued in the American League for 30 years, retiring in 1999.

-- Darrell Johnson – Johnson was fired during the 1976 season and went on manage the expansion Seattle Mariners for three seasons and finished his managerial career after one season with the Texas Rangers.
+- Darrell Johnson was fired during the 1976 season and went on to manage the expansion Seattle Mariners for three seasons and finished his managerial career after one season with the Texas Rangers.
 He passed away in 2004.

 The Armbrister bunt controversy ranks as one of the most famous plays in World Series history.
-Although it will always rank behind Don Larson’s perfect game, Bill Buckner’s error and Kirk Gibson’s 1988 walk off homer, it cannot be denied its place.
-It made a little known outfielder from the Bahamas famous and broke Boston’s heart.
+Although it will always rank behind Don Larson’s perfect game, Bill Buckner’s error, and Kirk Gibson’s 1988 walk-off homer, it cannot be denied its place.
+A little-known outfielder from the Bahamas became famous and broke Boston’s heart.

 - Adelman, Tom.
 The Long Ball: The Summer of '75—Spaceman, Catfish, Charlie Hustle, and the Greatest World Series Ever Played.
 2003 Boston: Little, Brown.